-Amplitude SDKs also has several user property operations you can use to update user property values:
+Amplitude SDKs include several user property operations you can use to update user property values:

 unset: Unset the value to

-You can also use our Identify API to update user properties.
-This will allow you to update the values of a user's user properties without having to send an additional event in order to update them.
-The new values will be applied to the next event that user sends organically.
+You can also use the Identify API to update the values of a user's user properties without having to send an additional event.
+The new values will be applied to the next event sent organically by that user.

 Instrumenting Group Types

-Note: Group types are only available to Enterprise customers who have purchased the Accounts add on.
+NOTE: Group types are only available to Growth and Enterprise customers who have purchased the Accounts add-on.

-To utilize Amplitude's account-level reporting feature, you will have to instrument group types.
-Account-level reporting allows you to count by a distinct user property group, allowing you to process data by group instead of by individual user.
-Amplitude allows a maximum of 5 group types.
-If you are using a third party to instrument Amplitude (mParticle, Segment, Tealium), then this maximum threshold may be lower based on the partner's limitations.
+To use Amplitude's account-level reporting feature, you will have to instrument group types.
+Account-level reporting lets you count by a distinct user property group, which in turn enables you to process data at the groups level, instead of the individual users level.
+Amplitude allows a maximum of five group types.
+If you're using a third party tool to instrument Amplitude (mParticle, Segment, Tealium), this maximum threshold may be lower based on the partner's limitations.

 This section details some Amplitude SDK configuration options that are popularly modified.

-minTimeBetweenSessions(iOS/Android): The minimum time your app has to be in the background to start a new session.
+minTimeBetweenSessions(iOS/Android): The minimum time your app must be backgrounded before a new session begins

-sessionTimeout(Web): The minimum time between events to start a new session.
+sessionTimeout(Web): The minimum time between events that must elapse before a new session begins

-eventUploadPeriodMillis: If batchEvents is enabled, this option denotes the time between event batch uploads.
+eventUploadPeriodMillis: If batchEvents is enabled, this denotes the time between event batch uploads

-eventUploadThreshold: If batchEvents is enabled, this option sets the minimum number of events per batch.
+eventUploadThreshold: If batchEvents is enabled, this sets the minimum number of events per batch

-optOut: Whether or not to opt the current user out of tracking.
+optOut: When enabled, opts the current user out of tracking

-saveEvents: This option is enabled by default for all of our SDKs, and will allow the SDK to save unsent events onto the device.
+saveEvents: This is enabled by default for all of our SDKs, and will allow the SDK to save unsent events onto the device

-savedMaxCount: The maximum number of unsent events to save on a device.
+savedMaxCount: The maximum number of unsent events to be saved on a device.
 The default is 1000.

 You may want to consider backfilling data if:

 - You wish to analyze historic data in Amplitude.
-You can utilize our Self Data Backfill Guide to backfill your data into Amplitude.
-Please see our Self Data Backfill Guide for detailed instructions on how this can be accomplished.
+See our Self Data Backfill Guide for detailed instructions on backfilling your data into Amplitude.

-- Amplitude Quick Start Guide: This Quick Start Guide will walk through the setup process to get your first project up and running.
+- Amplitude Quick Start Guide: This walks through the setup process to get your first project up and running.
 It also provides helpful tips to get started on building an event taxonomy.

-- Data Taxonomy Playbook: For best practices on how to come up with a good event taxonomy for your product, see our Data Taxonomy Playbook.
+- Data Taxonomy Playbook: This provides best practices on creating a good event taxonomy for your product.

-- Validating Event Data: This article walks through best practices on validating your instrumentation in Amplitude and also includes a video.
+- Validating Event Data: This article walks through best practices on validating your instrumentation in Amplitude.

-- HTTP API: Use our HTTP API to send us data server-side.
+- HTTP API: Use Amplitude's HTTP API to send data server-side.

-- SDKs: Use our native SDKs to send us data client-side.
+- SDKs: Use Amplitude's native SDKs to send data client-side.

-- Integrations: Find documentation around our integrations.
+- Integrations: Find documentation around Amplitude's integrations.
 For a list of all of our official integrations, see here.